Panyoujies/android_device_xiaomi_land/README.md

-Copyright 2015 - The CyanogenMod Project
+Copyright 2015 - The Flourmo Project

-Device configuration for Xiaomi Redmi Note 3.
+Device configuration for Xiaomi Redmi 3s.